indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_rust_projects.rst

    pyembed = ...

-These lines declare a dependency on the ``pyembed`` package, which holds the smarts for embedding Python in a binary.
+These lines declare a dependency on the ``pyembed`` package, which holds the smarts for running an embedded Python interpreter.

-In addition, the ``build = "build.rs"`` tells runs a script that hooks up the output of the ``pyembed`` crate with this project.
+In addition, the ``build = "build.rs"`` helps to dynamically configure the crate.

 Next let's look at ``src/main.rs``.
 If you aren't familiar with Rust projects, the ``src/main.rs`` file is the default location for the source